UPennXinchen/ESE519_final_project/README.md

 ##########

-First_arduino sense the ADC, control the LEDs, buzzer and LCD display.
+First_arduino senses the ADC, controls the LEDs, buzzer and LCD display.

-Second_arduino sense the ADC, control the FAN with PWM and connect to Node MCU.
+Second_arduino senses the ADC, controls the FAN with PWM and connects to Node MCU.